MSLNZ/msl-package-manager/README.rst

 Uninstall multiple MSL packages::

-   msl uninstall loadlib equipment
+   msl uninstall loadlib equipment qt

 update
 ------

 Update all MSL packages (except for the **msl-package-manager**)::

-   $ msl update
+   $ msl update --all

 Update all MSL packages (except for the **msl-package-manager**) without asking for confirmation::

-   $ msl update -y
+   $ msl update --all -y

 Update a specific MSL package, for example **msl-loadlib** *(you can ignore the msl- prefix)*::